How to Attract and Market to Generation Z Customers

 Unlike baby boomers, Gen X or millennials, who use social media platforms primarily to stay up to date with friends, communicate their daily lives, and share opinions, Gen Z users are more likely to use social media for entertainment.
 You’ll see from the data below that Facebook, which fosters more traditional social media users like sharing and communicating, doesn’t even break the Gen Zers top five:

-Respondents to a recent Gen Z survey indicated their favorite social media platforms to be:
+Respondents to a recent Gen Z survey indicated their favorite social media networks/platforms to be:

-Obviously, video is the go-to media for reaching Gen Z. But there is huge issue you need to be aware of:
+Obviously, video is the go-to media for reaching Gen Z. But there is huge issue you need to be aware of when planning out your marketing:

 Are you still paying attention?
 Because Gen Z isn’t.